What Do You Need in an Offshore Ditch Bag / Boating Grab Bag [24 Examples]

 I like my lifejacket so much I barely know it is on.
 This is the lifejacket I wear.
 West Marine Link

-- 1F auto Hydrostatic Inflator Technology will automatically inflate under water pressure, not inadvertently in rain, spray or humidity
+- Hydrostatic Inflator Technology (HIT) will only inflate when submerged in 4” or more of water pressure, and not in rain, spray, or high humidity

-- SOLAS reflective tape, safety whistle and strobe light attachment on inflation cell
+- Strobe Light Holder safety whistle and SOLAS reflective tape on inflation cell

 *Important Note: Inflatable PDF devices (life jackets) are not recommended for boaters under the age of 16 years old.

 One feature that all three of these inflatable life jackets have that I really like is the built-in harness.
 With the D-ring harness, if you are in the water for an extended period of time, you can tie your ditch back, EPIRB, or even a friend to your life jacket.